bitst0rm-pub/Formatter/README.md

             // Tools > Developer > Show Scope Name
             // End-users are advised to consult plugin documentation to add more syntaxes.
             "syntaxes": ["css", "js", "php"],

+            // Path to the interpreter to be used; [type: str]
+            // Just for the sake of completeness, but it is unlikely that you will
+            // ever need to use this option.
+Most programs you install are usually set
+            // to run in the global environment, such as Python, Node.js, Ruby, PHP, etc.
+            // However, this option might be useful when you have several versions
+            // of the same programs installed on your system.
+Even in such cases,
+            // it is still recommended to use the "environ" option mentioned above,
+            // along with the PATH variable, to handle this situation.
+            "interpreter_path": "${HOME}/example/path/to\\$my/java.exe",

             // Path to the plugin executable to be used; [type: str]
             // System variable expansions like ${HOME} and Sublime Text specific